 - Propose: This button invokes the Submit a Change Request dialog so you can propose a change to the currently selected requirement.
-See "Submitting a Change Request" on page 87. - Refresh: This button repopulates the Detail pane with fresh data from the database. - Edit: This button invokes the Edit Requirements dialog.
-See "Editing a Requirement" on page 83. - Print: This button invokes your system's Print dialog to print the current contents of the Details pane.
-See "Printing from the Detail Pane" on page 126.
+See "Submitting a Change Request" on page 97. - Refresh: This button repopulates the Detail pane with fresh data from the database. - Edit: This button invokes the Edit Requirements dialog.
+See "Editing a Requirement" on page 92. - Print: This button invokes your system's Print dialog to print the current contents of the Details pane.
+See "Printing" on page 147.